-Other Derivatives: The Quantitative U.S. Long/Short Equity Portfolio and Secured Options Portfolio may use other types of derivatives such as swaps, security-based swaps, futures and options on futures to manage risks inherent in its portfolio and to increase its return.
+Other Derivatives: The Global Secured Options Portfolio may use other types of derivatives such as swaps, security-based swaps, futures and options on futures to manage risks inherent in its portfolio and to increase its return.
 A derivative is a financial contract whose value depends on, or is derived from, the value of an underlying asset such as a security or an index.
 The use of derivative instruments by a Portfolio may involve risks different from, or possibly greater than, the risks associated with investing directly in securities and other traditional investments.
-Some of the risks of investing in derivatives include (i) the risk that the other party to the derivative contract may fail to fulfill its obligations; (ii) the risk that the use of derivatives may reduce liquidity and make the Portfolio harder to value, especially in declining markets; (iii) the risk that changes in the value of the derivative may not correlate perfectly with the underlying asset, rate or index; and (iv) the risk that the Portfolio may suffer disproportionately heavy losses relative to the amount invested if the Advisor is incorrect in its expectation of fluctuations in securities prices, interest rates or credit events.
+Some of the risks of investing in derivatives include (i) the risk that the other party to the derivative contract may fail to fulfill its obligations; (ii) the risk that the use of derivatives may reduce liquidity and make the Portfolio harder to value, especially in declining markets; (iii) the risk that the Portfolio may suffer disproportionately heavy losses relative to the amount invested if the Advisor is incorrect in its expectation of fluctuations in securities prices, interest rates or credit events.
 A Portfolio may invest in derivative instruments to increase total return and for hedging purposes.
 Investing to increase total return is considered a speculative practice and presents even greater risk of loss.

 Rule 18f-4 under the 1940 Act, which was adopted on October 28, 2020 and had a final compliance deadline of August 19, 2022, permits a Portfolio to enter into derivatives transactions (as defined below) and certain other transactions notwithstanding the restrictions on the issuance of senior securities contained in section 18 of the 1940 Act, provided that the Portfolio complies with the conditions of the Rule.
-Section 18 of the 1940 Act, among other things, prohibits open-end funds, including the Portfolios, from issuing or selling any "senior security," other than borrowing from a bank (subject to a requirement to maintain 300% "asset coverage").
+Section 18 of the 1940 Act, among other things, prohibits open- end funds, including the Portfolios, from issuing or selling any "senior security," other than borrowing from a bank (subject to a requirement to maintain 300% "asset coverage").

-Under Rule 18f-4, "Derivatives Transactions" include the following: (1) any swap, security-based swap (including a contract for differences), futures contract, forward contract, option (excluding purchased options), any combination of the foregoing, or any similar instrument, under which a Portfolio is or may be required to make any payment or delivery of cash or other assets during the life of the instrument or at maturity or early termination, whether as margin or settlement payment or otherwise; (2) any short sale borrowing; (3) reverse repurchase agreements and similar financing transactions (e.g., recourse and non-recourse tender option bonds, and borrowed bonds), if a Portfolio elects to treat these transactions as Derivatives Transactions under Rule 18f-4; and (4) when-issued or forward-settling securities (e.g., firm and standby commitments, including to-be-announced ("TBA") commitments, and dollar rolls) and non-standard settlement cycle securities, unless the Portfolio intends to physically settle the transaction and the transaction will settle within 35 days of its trade date (the "Delayed-Settlement Securities Provision").
+Under Rule 18f-4, "Derivatives Transactions" include the following: (1) any swap, security-based swap (including a contract for differences), futures contract, forward contract, option (excluding purchased options), any combination of the foregoing, or any similar instrument, under which a Portfolio is or may be required to make any payment or delivery of cash or other assets during the life of the instrument or at maturity or early termination, whether as margin or settlement payment or otherwise; (2) any short sale borrowing; (3) reverse repurchase agreements and similar financing transactions (e.g., recourse and non- recourse tender option bonds, and borrowed bonds), if a Portfolio elects to treat these transactions as Derivatives Transactions under Rule 18f-4; and (4) when- issued or forward-settling securities (e.g., firm and standby commitments, including to-be-announced ("TBA") commitments, and dollar rolls) and non-standard settlement cycle securities, unless the Portfolio intends to physically settle the transaction and the transaction will settle within 35 days of its trade date (the "Delayed-Settlement Securities Provision").